tsnellgrove/dark_castle2/castle_to_do2.md

 	- DONE: Create "If you taach a Dad some Python" page
 	- DONE: Make flash text blue (this is harder than I thought - requires some flask + CSS)
 	- DONE: Consider implementing word wrap in jinja template wordwrap() rather than hard coded in dc22_interpreter printtw()
-	- Clean-up game page
+	- IN-PROC: Clean-up game page
+		- DONE: Game text box
+		- NEXT: Align text box and buttons (just remove </p> ?)
+	- Update version code (in code and in static_dict)
+	- Full "new player" test play

+-2.5.x
 	- move doc to /doc
-	- Full "new player" test play
+	- Someday - update doc!
 	- Spell check doc
 	- fresh repo with only the needed code
-	- Update version codes
+	- Update version code (in code and in static_dict)
 	- "publish" to friends via email!!

--2.5.x
-	- Someday - provide scrolling log of past moves
-	- Someday - update doc!
-	- What is the preferred response to an entry after 'Quit' but before 'Restart'?
-Maybe cache quit output??
-Or don't bother?
-		- Could hid form and 'Submit' in this case?
-		- Or, perhaps better, could pop 'id' upon end_of_game == True
-	- end_of_game is sort of strange... it is a local session variable in main(); but it is also a key-value pair in state_dict, which is also a session variable, and which I pass to interpreter_text... and in interpreter() is only exists in state_dict... strange
-	- Someday - fresh repo with only the needed code
-	- Someday - tab for feedback
-	- Custom google email for feedback?
-	- Maybe - update to nice bootstrap template??

 *** Flask Flow Pseudo-Code Analysis ***